BarakBinyamin/Firebase-Database-Demo/README.md

 # Firebase-Database-Demo
-The basics to using Google's Firebase realtime-database for a webapp
+The basics to using Google's Firebase realtime-database for a webapp, [check out the demo](https://barakbinyamin.github.io/Firebase-Database-Demo/demo.html)

 <img src=demo.gif>

 # Getting Started
 1. Make a Firebase conifiguration file, Follow the [Firebase setup](Configuration-steps/README.md)